Kent County Cricket Club in 1909: 1909 season

 Kent started the season with a match against the MCC at Lord's, which they won by 97 runs before the County Championship got under way with six away matches.
 The series of games saw four wins and two draws, with the first three all won by an innings.
 A match against Oxford University divided this series of Championship matches and was also won by the margin of an innings.

 A draw against Essex in Kent's first home match of the season in June at Catford was followed by two losses to Worcestershire and Lancashire, both matches taking place at Tonbridge.
 These were to be the only two losses of the Championship season as Kent went unbeaten for the remainder of the season.

 Seven wins and a draw from the middle of June to the end of July saw Kent in a commanding position in the Championship.
 These included an innings victory against Gloucestershire at Catford which saw Kent score 593, the second highest total in the Championship in 1909.
 They were to continue their good form in August, winning their first two matches of the month during Canterbury Cricket Week and going on to draw three and win three of the remaining Championship matches, including a rain affected draw against third placed Yorkshire at Dover.
-A match against the touring Australian side at Canterbury in the middle of the month was also a rain-affected draw.
+A match against the touring Australian team at Canterbury in the middle of the month was also a rain-affected draw.

 A draw, despite being asked to follow-on in a rain-shortened match, in the Champion County match in September at The Oval completed the season.